ppy/osu-wiki/wiki/Contests/KCC/1/en.md

 ### Contest rules

 - This contest is for osu!mania mode only.
 - Only Koreans can participate in this contest.
-If your profile flag is not showing that you're in Korea because of some reasons like foreign residence, you can still participate as long as you're able to verify that you are Korean.
+If your profile flag is not showing that you're in ![][flag_KR] South Korea for reasons like foreign residence, you can still participate as long as you're able to verify that you are Korean.
-- You should pick a song that you want to map when you register. one song for Instrumental / Vocal each.
-You can map one of the two songs selected after the vote ends.
+- You should pick a song that you want to map when you register (one song for Instrumental / Vocal each).
+You can map one of those two songs after the voting ends.
-- Submission must be loadable and readable by osu! client.
+- The osu! client must be able to load and read your submission.
 - Submission must be in `.osz` format.
 - Custom hitsounds are allowed.
 - Title, Artist, MP3, Source, Tags and Background must NOT be modified.
 However, preview point can be customized.
-- No video, skin and storyboard are allowed.
-However, storyboard hitsounds are allowed.
+- Videos, skins and storyboards are NOT allowed.
+However, storyboard hitsounds can be modified.
 - Submission must be 4K ~ 9K.
-- Submission must be full comboed (1,000,000 score) by Auto mod.
+- The Auto mod must be able to full combo (1,000,000 score) your submission.
-- Submission must be finished by the contestant only.
+- Submission must be finished by the contestant alone.
 No collaboration is allowed.
 - Submission must not be uploaded to the osu! website through the Beatmap Submission System (BSS).
 All contest submissions are anonymous during the judging phases to avoid bias.
-- One and only one difficulty is allowed.
-If multiple difficulties are submitted, only the one with the highest star difficulty will be accepted.
+- Only one beatmap difficulty is allowed.
+If multiple difficulties are submitted, then the one with the highest star difficulty will be accepted.
-- Only the following difficulty are allowed: Insane or Higher.
-Please check the Difficulty-specific Rule in the [ranking criteria](/wiki/Ranking_Criteria).
+- Only the following difficulties are allowed: Insane or higher.
+Please check the difficulty-specific rules in the [ranking criteria](/wiki/Ranking_Criteria).
-- If you submit several maps, the last one would be your final entry.
+- If you submit several maps, the last one will be your final entry.
-- Submitting entries means understanding and agreeing the ruleset above.
+- Submitting entries means understanding and agreement to the ruleset above.

 ## Song list